 - Share your songs – It supports iCloud Drive through which you can upload, share and access your songs from any location and device.

-The user interface of Garage band is very simple.
+The user interface of the Garage band is very simple.
 In one shot it can be confused with the Logic Pro X interface but its a very basic DAW.
 However, with the basic instruments such as Smart Strings, you can create a basic song.

 You get a multi-track wave editor where you can record and edit the audio and MIDI clips.
 The recording process is so simple.
 You just need to arm the track and hit the record button to record the audio.